hathibelagal-dev/instantpolyglot/docs/eng/English_Varieties.md

 10. Differences in formality and taboo:

     Some words considered taboo or offensive in one variety may be mild or inoffensive in another.
-For example, "bloody" is a mild intensifier in Australian English but can be considered offensive in American English.
+For example, “bloody” is a mild intensifier in Australian English but can be considered offensive in American English.

 ## Additional Linguistic Features